Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 There is culture to be soaked up too, with more than 150 museums to visit, art festivals galore, opera and jazz concerts, and architecture to be admired, including the beautiful City Hall where the Nobel Prize banquet takes place.
 It may be old but Stockholm is a destination for the young and energetic, and not overrun with tourists like many other European capitals.

-Stockholm's main attractions are conveniently packaged close to the heart of the city on the island of Djurgarden, crammed with entertainment options, museums, restaurants, and wooded green space.
+Stockholm's main attractions are conveniently packaged close to the heart of the city on the island of Djurgarden, which is crammed with entertainment options, museums, restaurants, and wooded green space.
 Once upon a time the island was a royal hunting ground.
 Now visitors can hunt for souvenirs at the Handarbetets Vanner (handicraft centre), browse the art galleries, enjoy the exciting Grona Lund amusement park, explore Sweden's past at the Skansen open-air museum, meet Nordic wildlife at the zoo, and watch folk dancing.
 Also on the island, accessed by a pleasant stroll along the waterfront, is the Junibacken fairytale fun centre, the National Museum of Cultural History, and the fascinating Vasa Museum featuring a fully rigged, fully restored 17th-century galleon raised from Stockholm harbour.
-Top off the day with a meal at one of the many excellent restaurants, some of which are situated on boats and provide excellent views over the water.
+Travellers can top off the day with a meal at one of the many excellent restaurants, some of which are situated on boats and provide excellent views over the water.
 Djurgarden is one of Sweden's most loved recreational areas for locals and foreigners and the island attracts more than 10 million touristic visitors a year.
-Just a stroll around the island, on the many walking paths, nature trails, and waterfront promenades, is a joy.

 The official Swedish royal residence is one of the largest and grandest palaces in Europe, dating back to 1754 (although it was built on the remains of an earlier medieval castle).
 The Baroque edifice is in the heart of Gamla Stan, the old city, and many of its 608 state rooms are open to the public all year round.
 Visitors can admire the Hall of State, the Royal Treasury, the Apartment of the Orders of Chivalry, the Gustav III Museum of Antiquities, the Kronor Museum, and the Royal Chapel.
 In front of the palace the changing of the guard ceremony takes place (Wednesday and Saturday 12:15pm; Sunday 1:15pm) with splendid pomp and ceremony that rivals the similar tradition played out at Britain's Buckingham Palace.
-Visitors should note that the palace is used for most of the Swedish monarchy's official ceremonies and receptions and closes to the public during these events - check the calendar on the official website to avoid disappointment.
+Visitors should note that the palace is used for most of the Swedish monarchy's official ceremonies and receptions and closes to the public during these events.

 Sweden's history from prehistoric times to the present day is fascinatingly laid out in the Museum of National Antiquities in Stockholm, often just called the Swedish History Museum.
 It contains a hoard of archaeological artefacts and treasures, including an impressive collection of gold objects recovered from the tombs and treasure caches of the Vikings (in the basement Gold Room), going back all the way to the Stone Age.
 The museum's most prized possession dates from the Middle Ages: the splendid gold reliquary, set with precious stones, which contained the skull of Saint Elisabeth of Thuringia.
 The museum has a gift shop and cafe with plenty of seating.
 Photography is allowed in the permanent exhibitions but tripods are not permitted.
 Free audio guides in English, German, French, Spanish, and a number of other languages can be downloaded on your phone or borrowed from the front desk.
 Guided tours are also available.
 The displays are well laid out and there is sufficient information for English speakers, but the audio guide greatly enriches the experience.
 This world-class museum can occupy visitors for a few hours at least, and even kids enjoy the experience.

 Grona Lund is Sweden's oldest amusement park and an amazing attraction for families.
-Built in 1883, the park features a number of rides including classics like bumper cars, carousels, and Ferris wheels of varying thrill levels.
+Built in 1883, the park features a number of rides including classics such as bumper cars, carousels, and Ferris wheels of varying thrill levels.
 There are also several fast-paced roller coasters and high-adrenaline rides to keep adults entertained.
-Height charts for the rides are available on the park's website so parents can see what is available to their children before going.
-There is also a crèche available.
+Height charts for the rides are available on the park's website so parents can see what is available to their children before going; a creche is also available.
 A great selection of restaurants and eateries, ranging from fine dining to buffet and fast food options, ensures nobody will go hungry in the park.
 Grona Lund hosts plenty of live music concerts during summer evenings, with some serious performers attracting big crowds.
-The amusement park only opens seasonally, with a calendar detailing opening days and times can be found on the official website listed below.
-Those likely to be enjoying lots of the rides should buy the ride pass which allows access to all rides all day, because buying the coupon booklets as required usually works out to be much more expensive.
+The amusement park only opens seasonally, and a calendar detailing opening days and times can be found on the official website listed below.
+Those likely to be enjoying lots of the rides should buy the ride pass, which allows access to all rides, all day.
+Buying the coupon booklets as required usually works out to be much more expensive.